DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 ### Loading Winch
 <span class="citation"><em>This scene takes place in Chapter 12, Area W16.</em></span>

-This area is largely as described in <span class="citation">W16.
-Loading Winch (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W16LoadingWinch">W16.
+Loading Winch</a> (p.
 178)</span>.
 However, revise the descriptive text to read as follows:

 <div class="description">
 <p>The roof over this room has collapsed, scattering mounds of debris and revealing a dark, stormy sky overhead that flashes with lightning.
 Heavy rain falls down onto the room’s wooden floor, which has a ten-foot-square hole cut into the middle of it and a wooden winch mounted upon the north side. </p>